wiredtiger/wiredtiger/ext/storage_sources/gcp_store/README.md

 * `ENABLE_GCP` defaults to looking for a local version, the `IMPORT_GCP_SDK` setting will override that default.

 ## Development
 In order to run this extension after building, the developer must have a GCP credentials file locally with the right permissions.
-The path to this json file must be stored in an environmental variable called `GOOGLE_APPLICATION_CREDENTIALS`
+The path to this json file must be stored in an environmental variable called `GOOGLE_APPLICATION_CREDENTIALS`.
+To store your environmental variable type `export GOOGLE_APPLICATION_CREDENTIALS="path/to/json/"` into your terminal.
 ## Testing

 ### To run the tiered python tests for GCP: